NikolaMalezanoski/angular6-csv/README.md

-# Angular2-csv | Export to CSV  in Angular2
+# Angular6-csv | Export to CSV  in Angular 6

-> Helper library for create CSV file in Angular2
+> Helper library for creating CSV files in Angular 6
 >

 ## Installation